- For free assistance, call (800) 566-5020 to reach our Consumer Helpline and Small Claims Court Action Centers.

 While the Action Centers don’t provide legal advice or courtroom representation, they can help you resolve consumer problems and boost your chances of success in the small claims courts and with collecting a judgment.
 The service is free of charge and is open to everyone.
-The counseling centers are based on college campuses and are largely staffed by trained college student volunteers and interns.
-The centers are directed and supervised by attorneys and other professional staff.
-Through the years, hundreds of college students have become trained counselors and have, in turn, assisted tens of thousands of New Yorkers with a range of consumer complaints and issues.
-The counseling includes dispute resolution tips and information on how to navigate New York’s small claims system from assistance to before a case is filed, to court preparation, to judgment collection.
+The counseling includes dispute resolution tips and information on how to navigate New York’s small claims system at each step, from assistance before a case is filed, to court preparation, to judgment collection.

-One note - it’s often a good idea to speak with an attorney whenever you’re considering going to court.
+One note – it’s often a good idea to speak with an attorney whenever you’re considering going to court.
 This is particularly true in cases involving a physical injury.
-Free or low cost consultations may be available to you, including through community law offices, bar associations, union legal plans, legal services offices for qualified individuals and on college campuses.
+Free or low cost consultations may be available to you, including through community law offices, bar associations, union legal plans, nonprofit legal services provider offices for qualified individuals and for students and staff on college campuses.

 5 Steps to Get You Through Small Claims Court